Bachelor of Science in Information Technology and Systems

 Enterprise Systems Minor

 The Enterprise Systems minor prepares students for careers as functional and technical enterprise systems professionals.
-It features hands-on courses with SAP, the market leading enterprise resource planning software package.
+It features hands-on courses with SAP, the market-leading enterprise resource planning software package.
 Students completing this minor are eligible to attend the SAP Consultant Certifications academy (SAP TERP10).
 They also may take the SAP Business One Certification exam.
-The Enterprise Systems minor requires completion of following courses:

 Business Intelligence and Analytics Minor

-The Business Intelligence and Analytics Minor prepares students for careers as data analysts who deal with large scale data.
+The Business Intelligence and Analytics minor prepares students for careers as data analysts who deal with large-scale data.
 It provides hands-on skills in business data warehousing and intelligence software.
-The business intelligence and analytics minor requires the completion of following courses:

 Note to international students: International students are eligible to work on a curricular internship for a maximum of 12 months while they remain students.
-Since the MS ITM is an approved degree under the Science, Technology, Engineering and Mathematics (STEM) program, graduating students are eligible to work for up to 29 months under the Optional Practical Training program.
+Since the Bachelor of Science in Information Technology and Systems is an approved STEM degree program, graduating students are eligible to work for up to 29 months under the OPT program.
 Please contact the Office of International Student Services for details about these programs.